 Success in graduate school starts with students applying to a program that will meet their goals and interests.
 To help prospective students make this decision G+PS provides numerous resources, including:

 While Graduate Student Orientations take place each year in January and in August/September, Graduate and Postdoctoral Studies views the first year as a crucial period of transition into graduate school.
 To support students during that time, G+PS offers a range of programs, which includes pre-arrival webinars with information on housing, neighbourhoods, and getting around town, as well as event series like PhD Connections to help new students build social networks with peers outside their own departments and learn about essential campus support resources.
+In addition to our live events and webinars, all information provided in orientation is also accessible online, on demand through the orientation website and a Canvas course.
+Newly admitted students are informed of these events and other important messaging through our annual onboarding email campaign.

 Candidacy to completion